Joshanson527/Pico-pong/README.md

 A pong game for the Raspberry Pi Pico

 Materials:
-  Two Joystick modules that use potentiometers\n
+Two Joystick modules that use potentiometers
 An SH1106 128x64 I2C OLED display
 A Raspberry Pi Pico (Wireless or not, it doesn't matter) Dupont wires and breadboard

 To make:
   Download both sh1106.py and main.py and oppen them in Thonny (or your micropython IDE)